MinikubeAddon/watchpod/README.md

 <br>

 ## Use Directly As Minikube Addon
 Watchpod is currently not available on [Minikube].
-We are in the process of submitting the code for adapation.
+We are in the process of submitting the code for adoption.
 You can fork our [Minikube clone] with the Watchpod addon included, then follow the instructions on [build guide] to run Watchpod locally.

 Run the two commands below with Minikube running to enable Watchpod as a Minikube addon: